FreakC-Foundation/FreakC/TUTORIAL.md

 	GrabFnc[fnc] :function_name

+Or:

+	LickFnc[fnc] function_name

+GrabFnc[fnc] can also targets file, while LickFnc[fnc] can only targets label/function.
+For example, you can load files like this:

+	GrabFnc[fnc] file_name

 ### Differences between EatFnc[fnc] and GrabFnc[fnc]
 EatFnc[fnc] jumps to a function and will not execute the previous code while GrabFnc[fnc] use code from the function but still execute the previous code.